The Gunny Sack

 To make strawberry sherbet punch, you’ll need frozen strawberry concentrate, water, strawberry sherbet, and lemon-lime soda.

-What can I use instead of frozen strawberry juice concentrate?
 If the frozen strawberry juice concentrate isn’t available in your area, you can substitute the concentrate and water with 5 1/2 cups of chilled strawberry (or strawberry kiwi) juice.
-It can be purchased ready-made or you can make juice using Kool-Aid or Crystal Light powder.
+It can be purchased ready-made, or you can make juice using Kool-Aid or Crystal Light powder.

-Would other kinds of soda work in this recipe?
-Yes, you can use ginger ale, sparkling water (for less flavor) or strawberry soda (for more intense flavor and color).
+You can also substitute the lemon-lime soda with ginger ale, sparkling water (for less flavor), or strawberry soda (for more intense flavor and color).

 strawberry sherbet punch in pitcher